grothesk/etlam/README.rst

 etlam
 -----

-etlam is a basic structure for ETL projects.
+etlam is a basic structure for ETL projects - it supports parallel processing of files and provides comfortable handling via the command line.

 Requirements
 ------------

-You need the following:
+You'll need the following:

-1. Python
+0. Python
-2. A DBMS
+1. A DBMS, e.g. PostgreSQL
-3. A broker for Celery, e.g. Redis
+2. A broker for Celery, e.g. Redis

 Run etlam
 ---------